 The committee’s dedication to duty and resolute determination to provide a unique platform for higher education in Nigeria resulted in the presentation of certificate No. 01 dated 20th April 1999, to Chief Igbinedion on the 10th of May 1999.
 An implementation committee was immediately constituted on 12th May 1999 with the enlargement of the planning committee to include Prof. E. U. Emovon, FAS as the interim Vice Chancellor, Hon.
 Justice I.O.
 Aluyi, (Rtd), Mr. I. E. Edokpolor and Dr. T. B. E. Ogiamien, with Prince R. A. Williams as the Registrar.
 The Committee was dissolved with the inauguration of the Governing Council of the University on 14th October 1999 by the Proprietor and Chancellor.
 The Implementation Committee worked assiduously for six months as the Provisional Governing Council and Senate, guiding the physical and academic developments of the University.
 Prof. Bashir Ahmad Ikara was the Pro-Chancellor and Chairman of the Governing Council whose composition spanned the length and breadth of Nigeria and covered a variety of professions and interests.
 The members included: Prof. Bashir Ahmad Ikara- Pro-Chancellor & Chairman, Prof. E.U.
 Emovon, FAS- Vice Chancellor ad interim, Mr. Bright Igbinedion, Dr. B. J. E. Itsuele, Prof. A. U. Osagie, Dr. S. A. Ingawa, Prof. P.O.
 Erhabor, Prof. Olu Aina, Prof. G. C. Onyemelukwe, Prof. Mike Kwanashie, Engr.
 Festus Omo Evbuomwan, Hon.
 Justice (Rtd) I. O. Aluyi, Amb.
 (Dr.) Abel I. Guobadia (JP), Chief Eduwu Ekhator Obasogie (JP), Chief M. Okoya Thomas, Prof. Ikejiani-Clark, Prof. A. Akindoyemi, Prof. U. Joy Ogwu, Mr. R. A. Williams (JP) – Registrar & Secretary.

 Professor Anthony U. Osagie who was appointed Vice- Chancellor, served from 29th October 1999 to 30th November 2003, while Prince R. A. Williams remained the Registrar and Secretary to Council till 31th May, 2000.
 Thereafter, Mrs. O.T.
 Oni (Deputy Registrar) acted as the Registrar from 1st June 2000 to 28th November, 2001.
-Dr. (Mrs.) S. A. Asagwara assumed duty as the second substantive Registrar and Secretary Council on 29th November 2001.
-Dr. (Mrs.) Asagwara withdrew her service on 31th 2007.
-Mr. P. S. Nwaokolo served as the Acting Registrar from 1st August, 2007 to 5th May, 2009, on 6th May 2009, Mr. Edwin O. Okoro assumed duty as the third substantive Registrar.
+Dr. (Mrs.) S. A. Asagwara assumed duty as the second substantive Registrar and Secretary to Council on 29th November 2001.
+Dr. (Mrs.) Asagwara withdrew her service in 2007.
+Mr. P. S. Nwaokolo served as the Acting Registrar from 1st August, 2007 to 5th May, 2009.
+On the 6th of May 2009, Mr. Edwin O. Okoro assumed duty as the third substantive Registrar.
 Dr. D. O. Olopade assumed duty as Bursar on 12th November 2001, while Mr. R. Olorunsola became the Ag.
 University Liberian on 22nd November 2002.
 Dr. (Mrs.) G.D.
 Ekpenyong served as University Liberian from 13th March, 2007 to 29th January 2009.
 Mr. Osas T. Evbayakha JP was appointed Bursar on 11th November 2007, while the University Liberian, Mr. Yakubu A. Izevbekhia assumed duty on 1st June, 2009.
 Mr. Nosa Edogiawerie was appointed Acting Bursar on 3rd September, 2010.

 With the exit of Prof. Ikara in 2001, Response to a call for national service, Prof. Olu Aina, OFR, former Registrar and chief Executive of National Business and Technical Examinations Board (NABTEB), was appointed the Pro-Chancellor and Chairman of the Governing Council.
 Prof. Nduka Uraih served as Deputy Vice Chancellor from 2000-2003 and as Ag.
 Vice Chancellor from December 2003 to 11th September, 2004 following the expiration of the tenure of Prof. A. U. Osagie.
 In July 2004, the Council was reconstituted and Prof. Olu Aina OFR was re-appointed the Pro-Chancellor and Chairman of the current Governing Council to which Prof. Femi Odekunle was appointed a member on 13th September 2008.